 - Police and Crime Commissioner (Chair)

 - Deputy Police and Crime Commissioner (Chair in the absence of the Police and Crime Commissioner)

+- Chief Executive, Office of the Police and Crime Commissioner, and/or Chief Finance Officer,

+Office of the Police and Crime Commissioner

 - Chief Constable

-- Chief Executive of the Office of the Police and Crime Commissioner
+- Deputy Chief Constable

 - Assistant Chief Constable

-- Deputy Chief Constable

-- Chief Finance Officer of the Office of the Police and Crime Commissioner

 - Assistant Chief Officer Resources

-- Head of Neighbourhood Policing

-- Local Policing Area Commanders

-- Head of Estates and Facilities

-- Head of People Services

-- Assistant Director of Joint Legal Services
+- Representative of Joint Legal Services

-- Estates Project Manager

 - Representative of Unison

 - Representative of the Police Federation

-and supported by the Personal Assistant to the Police and Crime Commissioner who is responsible for the administration of the Board.
+and supported by the Personal Assistant to the Police and Crime Commissioner, who is responsible for the administration of the Board.
 Suitable representatives may be nominated to attend if necessary.